proteinreport/proteinreport.org/content/en/events/asia-pacific-agri-food-innovation-summit/index.md

 <p><em>Key Themes</em></p>
 <ul>
 <li>Developing an Integrated Approach to Agri-Food Sustainability in the Asia-Pacific Region</li>
-<li>Sustainable Agriculture &amp; Rural Livelihoods: Boosting Adoption of Digital Solutions to Improve Farm Productivity</li>
+<li>Sustainable Agriculture & Rural Livelihoods: Boosting Adoption of Digital Solutions to Improve Farm Productivity</li>
-<li>Regenerative &amp; Carbon-Neutral Farming: The Role of Smallholder Farmers in Tackling Food Security and Climate Change</li>
+<li>Regenerative & Carbon-Neutral Farming: The Role of Smallholder Farmers in Tackling Food Security and Climate Change</li>
 <li>The Vertical Farm of Tomorrow: Achieving Secure, Sustainable, Affordable Access to Fresh Produce</li>
 <li>A Holistic Approach to Nutrition: Supporting Health and Wellbeing through Ingredient Innovation</li>
 <li>The Future of Plant-Based, Fermented and Cultivated Proteins: Scaling Production and Navigating the Regulatory Landscape</li>